-Welcome to the Advanced R3 course!
+Welcome to the Advanced R3 workshop!

-• ✔️ Go to your assigned table
+• ✔️ Go to the table name you picked

 • ✔️ Open your AdvancedR3.Rproj RStudio project

-Motivation for this course
+Motivation for this workshop

 Largely from desire for more effective and actual collaboration

-Very low reproducibility in most of science (1)
+Very low reproducibility in most of science

 Researchers don’t know how to collaborate effectively